ynikitenko/lena/docs/source/tutorial/2-split.rst

 It is supposed that *FillCompute* is run only once and that it is memory safe (that it reduces data).
 If an element can consume much memory, it must be a *FillRequest* element.
-Its method *request* can be called several times (possibly clearing its state).
-Thus, a *FillRequest* element can also be used for repeating calculations.

 If we add *Call* elements before and *Run* and *Call* elements after our *FillCompute* or *FillRequest* elements,